 On-campus students are awarded Merit Scholarships once they are accepted and are notified by Admissions of their Merit award.
 All students interested in using federal student loans through the Direct Loan program, and/or applying for a work study position, will be required to complete a Free Application for Federal Student Aid (FAFSA).
-For on-campus students interested in applying for a VLS Need-Based Grant, they will need to complete a separate application at Need Access.
+For on-campus students interested in applying for a VLS Need-Based Grant, they will need to complete a separate application at CSS Profile.
 See below for additional information about the financial aid application process and the Federal Student Aid programs available to VLS students.

 - Must be a US Citizen or eligible non-citizen

 - If you are a male you must be registered with the Selective Service

 - Must not be in default on a federal student loan

 - A list of all requirements can be found on the Federal Student Aid website

 - You must provide parental information unless you support dependents other than a spouse for more than 50% of the year, you are a Veteran, your parents are deceased, or you have documentation that you were given a dependency override while pursuing your undergraduate degree.

 - Either the student or the parent can choose to complete the entire application, or you can assign multiple users to the application so that you don't have to share financial information with one another.